 - Add 4 cups of all-purpose flour.

-- Mix well with a spoon, cover bowl with plastic wrap and allow dough to rise 4-6 hours or overnight in the refrigerator.
+- Cover bowl with plastic wrap or tea towel and allow dough to rise 4-6 hours on the counter or overnight in the refrigerator.
 Do not knead the dough.

 - Turn out dough on a lightly floured surface and divide in half.